What is a WMA?

 Turkey Bag Limits

-Turkey bag limit for spring turkey season is one bearded turkey per day unless otherwise indicated.
+Turkey bag limit for the spring turkey season is one bearded turkey per day unless otherwise indicated.

 The use of wire, nails or other metal material is prohibited in the building or attaching of climbing devices or hunting stands.
 Portable devices or stands that do not injure trees can be used.
-Hunting from permanent, attached stands is prohibited.
-Leaving any personal property, including tree stands, unattended for more than 24 hours is prohibited without prior approval of the area manager.
+Hunting from a permanent, attached stand is prohibited.
+Leaving any personal property, including treestands, unattended for more than 24 hours is prohibited without prior approval of the area manager.
+WMAs require that treestands must be marked with the hunter’s TWRAID number.

 Small Game Hunting on WMAs

-In order to hunt or trap small game on WMAs with a "SG" after the name, individuals are required to have one of the following permits in addition to the regular hunting or trapping license.
+In order to hunt or trap some small game on WMAs individuals are required to have one of the following permits in addition to the regular hunting or trapping license.
 (The exception: Lifetime Sportsman, Sportsman License holders or youths age 6-16 who are accompanied by an adult with a valid permit).
-Annual Senior Citizen Permit (Type 167); Annual Small Game only (Type 093); 1-Day Small Game and Waterfowl (Type 092); or Annual Small Game and Waterfowl (Type 091).
+Annual Senior Citizen Permit; Annual Small Game only; 1-Day Small Game and Waterfowl; or Annual Small Game and Waterfowl.

 Closures during big game hunts

-Closures may apply; see specific WMA listing for those closures.
+Closures may apply; see the specific WMA region above for listings of WMAs, for closures.

-Crow may be taken on small game hunt days that coincide with the statewide crow season.
+Cros may be taken on small game hunt days that coincide with the statewide crow season

 Falconry open with statewide falconry seasons.

-Raccoon and opossum hunting is from sunset of the date shown to sunrise of the next day.
-Raccoon hound field trials permitted September 1 - April 30 unless prohibited.
+Raccoon and Opossum hunting is open on sunset of opening dates to sunrise of the next day.
+Raccoon dog field trials permitted Sept.
+1–April 30 unless prohibited.

 Small game hunting with center-fire weapons